Bonferroni correction: Alternatives

 There are alternative ways to control the family-wise error rate.
 For example, the Holm–Bonferroni method and the Šidák correction are universally more powerful procedures than the Bonferroni correction, meaning that they are always at least as powerful.
-Unlike the Bonferroni procedure, these methods do not control the expected number of Type I errors per family (the per-family Type I error rate).
+But unlike the Bonferroni procedure, these methods do not control the expected number of Type I errors per family (the per-family Type I error rate).

 Criticism

-With respect to FWER control, the Bonferroni correction can be conservative if there are a large number of tests and/or the test statistics are positively correlated.
+With respect to Family-wise error rate (FWER) control, the Bonferroni correction can be conservative if there are a large number of tests and/or the test statistics are positively correlated.

-The correction comes at the cost of increasing the probability of producing false negatives, i.e., reducing statistical power.
-There is not a definitive consensus on how to define a family in all cases, and adjusted test results may vary depending on the number of tests included in the family of hypotheses.
-Such criticisms apply to FWER control in general, and are not specific to the Bonferroni correction.
+Multiple-testing corrections, including the Bonferroni procedure, increase the probability of Type II errors when null hypotheses are false, i.e., they reduce statistical power.